 The older your child gets, the more difficult it will be.
 Having said that, the older they are, the more options you have for considering pacifier alternatives.
 When your child is 2 years old, they can understand a lot more.
 That means you can add bribery to get them to get rid of the pacifier!

 Are There Any Benefits To Using A Pacifier?

 Yes, there is one huge benefit of using a paci!
 Research has shown a reduction in the chances of SIDS death by using a pacifier.

-I know this is also the reason why you want to get rid of the pacifier, you don’t want your baby to get comfort from the pacifier, but it can also be looked upon as a benefit.
+I know this is also why you want to get rid of the pacifier, you don’t want your baby to get comfort from the pacifier, but it can also be looked upon as a benefit.

 Your baby will need comfort in life.
 Maybe they get comfort from it when you are not in the room with them, or maybe they are sick and need some additional comfort.